Running and promoting a club

 - Develop a good relationship with your local councils and local media (TV, radio, newspapers).

-- Contact the state sport and recreation organisation for your activity.
+- Contact the relevant state sport and recreation organisation for your activity.
 If they have a club directory, ask if they can list your club and promote your club’s events.

 - Find out if you can add your event to Clubs Queensland's event calendar.